The contents of your wallet or purse can be very telling:

 • You want an updated photo

-*To replace a Jr. Open Water Diver card, choose the Jr. Open Water certification from your list of certifications.
-The system will automatically convert your new card to regular (no Jr.) Open Water Diver.
+*To replace a Jr. Open Water Diver card, choose the Jr. Open Water Diver certification from your list of certifications.
+The system will automatically convert your new card to regular (no Jr.) Open Water Diver certification card.

 Want to support the ocean and save money at the same time?
-Join PADI Club to receive one free eCard per year (featuring one of three members-only designs) and to save 25% off a new, physical PADI Card once a year.
-We’ll also make a donation to PADI AWARE for you.
-These are just a few of the many benefits of being a member of PADI Club.
+Join PADI Club to receive one free eCard per year (featuring one of three member-only designs) and to save 25% off one new, physical PADI Card once a year.
+We’ll also make a donation to PADI AWARE when you join.
+These are just a few of the many benefits of being a PADI Club member.
 Click below to explore all the perks!

 Share This